hendrikwout/pynacolada/README.md

-The library is currently used for different projects climate services developed by the Climate team of the Flemish Institute for Technological Research (VITO) in Belgium, amongst others, climtag.vito.be.
+The library is currently used for different projects climate services developed by the Climate team of the Flemish Institute for Technological Research (VITO) in Belgium, amongst others, http://climtag.vito.be.
 For examples and usage, please contact hendrik.wouters@vito.be.